bspeice/speice.io/_posts/2019-02-18-insane-allocators.md

 that I haven't seen discussed much: **safe Rust is safe if, and only if, the allocator it relies on is "correct"**.
-And because writing an allocator is [fundamentally unsafe](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html#unsafety), safe Rust will always rely on unsafe Rust somewhere.
+And because writing an allocator is [fundamentally unsafe](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html#unsafety), Rust's promises will always rely on some amount of "unsafe" code.

-That all said, know that "safe" Rust can claim to be safe because it stands on the shoulders of incredible developers working on jemalloc, [kmalloc](https://linux-kernel-labs.github.io/master/labs/kernel_api.html#memory-allocation), and others.
-Without being able to trust the allocators, we wouldn't be able to trust the promise of safe Rust.
-So to all the people who make the safety promises of Rust possible - thanks.
+That all said, know that "safe" Rust can claim to be so only because it stands on the shoulders of incredible libraries like jemalloc, [kmalloc](https://linux-kernel-labs.github.io/master/labs/kernel_api.html#memory-allocation), and others.
+Without being able to trust the allocators, we'd have no reason to trust the safety guarantees made by Rust.
+So to all the people who make safe Rust possible - thanks.